Reporting IRS Fraud to the Office of the Whistleblower

 -Lee Martin, Director of the IRS Whistleblower Office

 Any award paid under the IRS Whistleblower Program is taxable income.
-The IRS will withhold tax from any payment to a US citizen or resident.
-If a portion of a reward will be paid to an attorney, the whistleblower can file for a reduced income tax withholding to reflect the decreased tax obligation.
-Nonresident aliens who receive an award under the program will also be subject to withholding unless they are exempt pursuant to a US income tax treaty.
+The IRS will withhold tax from any payment to a United States citizen or resident.
+If a portion of the award will be paid to an attorney, the whistleblower can file a reduced income tax withholding to reflect the decreased tax obligation.
+Nonresident aliens who receive an award will also be subject to withholding unless they are exempt pursuant to a United States income tax treaty.
 If the IRS denies an award, an appeal can be filed with the United States Tax Court.

-The IRS treats whistleblowers as confidential informants and protects their identity to the fullest extent permitted by the law.
-In one case, the Tax Court allowed a whistleblower to remain anonymous while appealing the determination of an award under section 7623.
+The IRS treats whistleblowers as confidential informants and protects their identity to the fullest extent permitted by law.

 “The IRS takes the privacy of individuals and entities submitting tax returns very seriously.”